From the Series

 When Kessels and Johan Kramer founded the communications agency KesselsKramer in 1995, their first client was the 500-bed Hans Brinker budget hotel in central Amsterdam.
 Their challenge was to sell a hotel that lacked any kind of charm.

-“The hotel really looked like a shit whole,” laughs Kessels.
+“The hotel really looked like a shit hole,” laughs Kessels.
 “I was so disappointed.”

 The brief from the client was to stop the complaints coming through, and the idea from KesselsKramer was that for the Hans Brinker hotel honesty was their only luxury.